TurtleGod7/Strawberry-Puff-Bot/README.md

 The code was written by @TurtleGod7 and the puffs were drawn and created by @orckadork.

+[^1]: I've only tested this code on python 3.9.6 on my Mac but in theory it should work on 3.6.X and greater.

-[^1]: If you need help creating a venv, I've found [this](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) to be useful when I first set it up.
+[^2]: If you need help creating a venv, I've found [this](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) to be useful when I first set it up.

-[^2]: This is optional due to the images being referenced from the online repository.
+[^3]: This is optional due to the images being referenced from the online repository.
 Note that when you make changes like adding new images, they will only show up on Discord if your images have been pushed to GitHub.
 Please change these strings only if you change images

-[^3]: If you need help with retrieving your bot's token, you may refer to this [Github Wiki Page](https://github.com/reactiflux/discord-irc/wiki/creating-a-discord-bot-&-getting-a-token) for more information
+[^4]: If you need help with retrieving your bot's token, you may refer to this [Github Wiki Page](https://github.com/reactiflux/discord-irc/wiki/creating-a-discord-bot-&-getting-a-token) for more information